ska-telescope/ska-low-mccs-pasd/docs/src/user/fncc.rst

 | FRAME_ERROR_MODBUS_STUCK        | Both framing error and timeout have occurred    |
 +---------------------------------+-------------------------------------------------+

-After an error has occurred, the status register can be reset by issuing the ``ResetFnccStatus()`` command on the MccsPasdBus.
+After an error has occurred, the status register can be reset by issuing the :py:func:`~ska_low_mccs_pasd.pasd_bus.pasd_bus_device.MccsPasdBus.ResetFnccStatus` command on the MccsPasdBus.